Top Ten LGBTQA+ Books

 The Man Booker Prize Winner of 2019.
 This is a must-read of 2020 just as much as it was in 2019.
 It’s brilliantly written, moving and unique.
 LGBTQA+ is not a matter worth pointing out, it’s just part of the lifestyle of the characters and that’s that.
 It’s perfection.

 What I love most about Alice Oseman’s young adult novels, is her approach to sexuality.
 Regardless of whether her characters are demisexual, asexual, bisexual, heterosexual or homosexual, they’re all welcome and get their voice.
 Perfect for young adults, and others!

 Technically a comic, this graphic novel is eye-opening to a powerful lesbian relationship based in France.
 Utterly riveting and beautifully illustrated.

 And finally, a time-slip novel set between the 1980s Aids crisis and now.
-Following two characters who’s lives cross at a funeral in the 1980s and then later in modern day.
+Following two characters whose lives cross at a funeral in the 1980s and then later in the modern day.
 Powerful, extremely moving and brilliantly written.

 What are your favourite LGBTQA+ books?
 Let me know in the comments below.
 I would love to read more this PRIDE month, and beyond.